TV-Rename/Website/_manual/tools.md

 ## Folder Monitor
 ![The Tools>Folder Monitor window](images/tools/folder-monitor-02.png)<br />
-This is where you tell TV Rename about the location(s) of your Media Library.
-Additionally you can check these locations for new folders unknown to TV Rename and quickly scan and add them to the ***My Shows*** tab.
+This is where you tell TV&nbsp;Rename about the location(s) of your Media Library.
+Additionally you can check these locations for new folders unknown to TV&nbsp;Rename and quickly scan and add them to the ***My Shows*** tab.

 Before using this tool, check that your preferred renaming style is set in [*Options>Filename Template Editor*](options#filename-template-editor "Visit Options>Filename Template Editor").

 `Add` (or Drag-and-Drop) folders to the ***Folders:*** tab.
-Click the `Check >>` button, and TV Rename will recursively search through the new folders looking for new TV shows.
+Click the `Check >>` button, and TV&nbsp;Rename will recursively search through the new folders looking for new TV shows.
 Once this is complete, if anything new is found, the ***Scan Results*** tab will appear populated with the paths to any newly found shows, it will also identify the folder structure of the show ("Flat" - everything in one folder or "Folder per season").

-Click the `Auto ID All` button and TV Rename will try and identify the newly found shows using cached data from [The TVDB](http://thetvdb.com "Visit TheTVDB.com") .
+Click the `Auto ID All` button and TV&nbsp;Rename will try and identify the newly found shows using cached data from [The TVDB](http://thetvdb.com "Visit TheTVDB.com") .
 If the show is found the "Show" and "thetvdb code" columns will be populated.
 If a show isn't being matched or is incorrectly identified highlight the row in question and use the `Edit` button to perform a manual search of [TheTVDB.com](http://thetvdb.com "Visit TheTVDB.com"), and for a more in-depth interrogation you can use the `Visit TVDB` button which will launch a web browser targeting the shows page or `Open Folder` which will open the selected folder in Windows Explorer.

 Clicking `Remove` will remove the highlighted row from the New Shows list, however it will be re-detected in the next run of "Auto ID All".